How to Fix ‘Macrium reflect clone failed’ Error

 chkdsk /r

 1. If you are prompted to check after a restart, press ‘y’ and restart your computer.
-Upon the restart, chkdsk will already be scheduled by the operating system a scan will be done.
-Be patient and let the process.
+Upon restart, ‘chkdsk’ will already be scheduled by the operating system, and a scan will be done.
+Be patient and let the process complete.

 2. After the utility has scanned and removed bad sectors from normal access, try cloning the storage device again.

 If your destination drive has a corrupt file system, Macrium will be unable to clone into it.
-Corrupt file systems are not rare either and are usually induced because of logical errors.
+Corrupt file systems are not rare and are usually induced by logical errors.
 We can use the utility ‘diskpart’ to clean the structure of your destination drive and see if this fixes the problem.

 1. Press Windows + R, type “command prompt” in the dialogue box, right-click on the application and select “Run as administrator”.